FREQUENTLY ASKED QUESTIONS

 What do I wear?

-We train for everyday situations, so we prefer students to wear comfortable, casual, training clothing, preferably nothing too expensive as clothes can sometimes get damaged, but any gym wear is suitable.
+We train for everyday situations, so we prefer students to wear comfortable gym wear to start, preferably nothing too expensive as clothes can sometimes become worn or damaged.
 We have our own club clothing range available for purchase as described below.

 No jewellery or watches are allowed to be worn during training.
-Long hair must be tied up preferably in a bun, if students with long hair forget to do this, please ask Leighann as she will have a pack of brand new hair bands specifically for this reason.
+Long hair must be tied up preferably in a bun, if students with long hair forget to do this, please ask as we will have a pack of brand new, unused hair bands on stand by specifically for this reason.

 Glasses or contacts?